engineering87/SharpConnector/README.md

 1) Each new connector must implement the **IOperations** interface.
 2) For each new connector the relevant **UnitTest** class must be present.
-3) Any libraries used must be licensed under the MIT license.
+3) Any third party libraries added in the code must be compatible with the MIT license, and the license must also be made explicit in the code.

 **Getting started with Git and GitHub**